mindtricksdev/hashcode-utils/README.md

 ## 5. Scoring (optional)

+- Write the `score` function in `score.js` file to see a nice output in the console debug.

+- Collaborative

-- if you write the `score` function in `score.js` file, it will also keep a history of your rans and it will be accessible at `https://hashcodeutils.web.app/`.
+  - If you have a scoring function, the tool will keep the history of your rans and it will be accessible at `https://hashcodeutils.web.app/`.
-- install and launch `node index {YOUR_NAME}` from `/utils/watcher/background` to start the watcher.
-Leave this open in the background while writing and running your solution.
+  - Install and launch `node index {YOUR_NAME}` from `/utils/watcher/background` to start the watcher
+    - Leave this open in the background while writing and running your solution.
-- note that you need the secret key in `/utils/watcher/background/private` to write to our firestore db.
+    - Note that you need the secret key in `/utils/watcher/background/private` to write to our firestore db.